KratosMultiphysics/CoSimIO/docs/info/info_c.md

 ```

 ## Checking if the Info has a certain key
-The `Has` method can be used to check if the `CoSimIO_Info` contains a specific key.
+The `Has` method can be used to check if the `Info` contains a specific key.

 ```c
 CoSimIO_Info info = CoSimIO_CreateInfo();